ethereum/EIPs/EIPS/eip-1.md

 ## Working Groups

 Many proposals will come into EIP process via working groups who take responsibility for their specification and technical quality.
-The stages of Working Group workflow, the formatting and notational requirements for their Specifications, all of these are WG concerns.
+Working Group concerns include the technical quality of their proposals, the formatting and notations for their Specifications, the workflow for their documents, and addditional repos for tracking their work.

 * Working group proposals first enter the EIP process as **Drafts**.
 * While WG proposals are **Drafts** their Specification belongs to the WG, including their workflow, formatting, notation, and relationship to other Ethereum Specifications.